 This privacy statement sets out how Statwolf Limited (“Statwolf”) uses and protects any information that you give the Company when you use this website.

 Statwolf is committed to ensuring that your privacy is protected.
-All data collected on this site shall be processed in compliance with the Data Protection Act 1988 and the Data Protection (Amendment) Act 2003 as amended, modified or consolidated (“the Data Protection Acts”).
+All data collected on this site shall be processed in compliance with the Data Protection Act 1988, the Data Protection (Amendment) Act 2003 and the European General Data Protection Regulation (“GDPR”) as amended, modified or consolidated (“the Data Protection Acts”).
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this Privacy Statement.

 Who We Are and What we Do